tfatykhov/WinkRedNode/Flows/Bluemix/README.md

 Holiday mode that allows to cycle color bulbs using random color or color palette:
 ![add stapp](images/holidaymode.png)
 <br>
+Global variable name - context.global.<b>holiday_mode_on</b> so you can use Alexa or IFTTT to turn mode on/off.

 <b> Do not forget to click "submit" every time you change something on config page</b>
 #####Updates:
 Added ability to specify PushBullet Channel so multiple users can get messages: